luikore/property-list/README.md

     date:    DateTime
     true:    true
     false:   false
-    uid:     PropertyList::Uid # obj.uid is the integer index
+    uid:     PropertyList::UID  # only in binary plist, obj.uid is the integer index
+    array:   Array
+    dict:    Hash
+    set:     Set                # only in binary plist

 Reverse mapping in `PropertyList.dump_*`: